The First Steps to Becoming a Second Shooter

 I fall into this second category.

-It took me over a decade to finally accept the fact that I should have a second shooter with me.
+It took me over a decade to finally accept the fact that I should have a second shooter with me (and how to actually use them).

 I won’t deny it, I loved (and still love) to shoot weddings by myself.
 I am the prototypical Solopreneur and wear that badge proudly.